 Only authorized employees and sub-contractors of the Company, on a need to know basis, use any information collected from individuals.
 We constantly review our systems and data to ensure the best possible service.
 Parliament has created specific offences for unauthorised actions against computer systems and data.
 We will investigate any such actions with a view to prosecuting and/or taking civil proceedings to recover damages against those responsible.

-We only collect information that you give us in the course of us providing you with a service that you have requested, or when you ask us to contact you.
+We only collect information that you give us in the course of us providing you with a service that you have requested, or when you ask us to contact you but please see Photographs below.
 Sometimes other companies may pass on your contact details, but we check that you have given permission to do this.
 Ordinarily we will only ask for the following information:

 Your company’s name

 Your contact details

 Should we do business with you, we may require additional information about your company including job title, preferences and interests, and other relevant information to service your needs.

 When we refer to Photographs we are referring both to photographic stills and to video images.

 At our meetings and events, which will be attended by numerous people mainly TMA UK members or delegates, we make arrangements to have the event recorded through Photographs.
 If you attend an event you may appear in one or more of those Photographs.